aauss/EventEpi/README.md

 The wiki_country_parser is responsible to scrape, format, and save the Liste der Staaten der Welt.
 It functions as a lookup to translate German country names to English.
 Only then there are comparable with the output of EpiTator.

+## Installation note
+conda install -c conda-forge jpype1 need to install didyoumean.
+Did not work with the requirements file otherwise.